hashicorp/vault/ui/README.md

 ### Running Tests

 Running tests will spin up a Vault dev server on port :9200 via a pretest script that testem (the test runner) executes.
 All of the acceptance tests then run, which proxy requests back to that server.
+The normal test scripts use `ember-exam` which split into parallel runs, which is excellent for speed but makes it harder to debug.
+So we have a custom

+- `yarn run test` lint & run all the tests (CI uses this)
-- `yarn run test:oss`
+- `yarn run test:oss` lint & run all the non-enterprise tests (CI uses this)
-- `yarn run test:oss -s` to keep the test server running after the initial run.
+- `yarn run test:quick` run all the tests without linting
-- `yarn run test -f="policies"` to filter the tests that are run. `-f` gets passed into [QUnit's `filter` config](https://api.qunitjs.com/config/QUnit.config#qunitconfigfilter-string--default-undefined)
+- `yarn run test:quick-oss` run all the non-enterprise tests without linting
+- `yarn run test:filter -f="policies"` run the filtered test in the browser with no splitting. `-f` is set to `!enterprise` by default
+  [QUnit's `filter` config](https://api.qunitjs.com/config/QUnit.config#qunitconfigfilter-string--default-undefined)

 ### Linting